cynthiajteo/memorygame/README.md

 * Ajax

 ## Approach Taken:
+My aim was to create a simple memory game by using Rick and Morty Characters because I used to watch a few episodes a long time back.
+Looked back at the memory game we did in class and also did some research on how others did their memory game.

-Created the game using object and build by adding:
+This game was created by using object and built on by adding:
 * Score and combo functions
-* Used HP to check of lose situation
+* Using HP for lives

 ## Difficulties Faced:
 * Not doing enough planning before starting the actual code